alecramsay/pg/docs/index.markdown

 The specifics of our heuristic approach are not main contribution of this study.
 Nor are the specific baseline maps we generated, though we think they are strong contenders for the lowest energy maps.
 The important contribution here is the idea of baseline districts and what they reveal about other maps, the tradeoffs inherent in a state\'s political geography.
 If others can find lower energy maps that meet the four criteria above, that's great.
 Those should be considered the baseline instead.

+## Sample

+This study covers the 37 states apportioned three or more congressional districts in the 2020 census.[^2]

 This analysis uses maps drawn in Dave's Redistricting.
-Besides the official maps used for the 2022 congressional elections, it uses the five "notable maps" for each state that have the highest ratings for proportionality, competitiveness, minority representation, compactness, and county--district splitting.[^2]
+Besides the official maps used for the 2022 congressional elections, it uses the five "notable maps" for each state that have the highest ratings for proportionality, competitiveness, minority representation, compactness, and county--district splitting.[^3]

-For [each state](./_pages/states.markdown), we compare these six maps to the baseline districts we generated.[^3]
+For [each state](./_pages/states.markdown), we compare these six maps to the baseline districts we generated.[^4]

-### Hypotheses
+## Motivation

 The notable maps in DRA during the 2020 redistricting cycle made it clear to me that there were tradeoffs between the five dimensions: